Hi friend and Welcome!!

 What they are good for/with:

-- classical and jazz, generally providing you with the illusion that the sound is actually surrounding you.
+- Classical and jazz, generally providing you with the illusion that the sound is actually surrounding you.
 One reviewer noted that they are especially creepy when watching scary movies late at night!
-Hehehe
+Hehe.

 - They benefit from a DAC/amp.